NxPKG/khulnasoft-docs/content/stream/faq/index.md

 pcx_content_type: faq
 weight: 12
 meta:
-  title: Frequently asked questions about Cloudflare Stream
+  title: Frequently asked questions about Khulnasoft Stream
 ---

-# Frequently asked questions about Cloudflare Stream
+# Frequently asked questions about Khulnasoft Stream

 ## Stream

-### What formats and quality levels are delivered through Cloudflare Stream?
+### What formats and quality levels are delivered through Khulnasoft Stream?

-Cloudflare decides on which bitrate, resolution, and codec is best for you.
+Khulnasoft decides on which bitrate, resolution, and codec is best for you.
 We deliver all videos to industry standard H264 codec.
 We use a few different adaptive streaming levels from 360p to 1080p to ensure smooth streaming for your audience watching on different devices and bandwidth constraints.

 ### Does Stream support multi-audio tracks?